How to Train Your Dragon 2: Music

 Composer John Powell, who earned his first Academy Award nomination for his music in the original movie, returned to score the sequel.
 Powell described the project as "a maturation story" and stated that he too tried to achieve the same maturation in the structure of his music by developing further every aspect of his compositions from the original film.
 Recording took place during April 2014 at Abbey Road Studios in London with a 120-piece orchestra, a 100-voice choir, and a wide array of ethnic instruments, including Celtic harp, uilleann bagpipes, tin whistle, bodhrán, and Highland bagpipes; the latter of which were performed by pipers from the Scottish group Red Hot Chilli Pipers.
 The ensemble was conducted by the composer's usual collaborator Gavin Greenaway.

 Sigur Rós' lead vocalist, Jónsi, who wrote and performed the song "Sticks & Stones" for the first film, provided two new original songs for the sequel in collaboration with Powell: "For the Dancing and the Dreaming" (performed by Gerard Butler, Craig Ferguson and Mary Jane Wells) and "Where No One Goes" (performed by Jónsi himself).
 Belarusian-Norwegian artist Alexander Rybak, who voices Hiccup in the Norwegian dub of the film, also wrote and performed the song "Into a Fantasy", which is only featured in the European versions of the film.

 The soundtrack album for the film was released on June 13, 2014, by Relativity Music Group.
 The album features over an hour of score by Powell; additional music by Anthony Willis and Paul Mounsey, as well as the two original songs written by Powell and Jónsi.
 Rybak's song "Into a Fantasy" was released separately as a single.
 A deluxe edition, consisting of previously unreleased music, was released by Varèse Sarabande in May 2022.

+Video game

+A video game based on the film, also titled How to Train Your Dragon 2, was released in June 2014 by Little Orbit.
+Developed by Torus Games, the game is available for Xbox 360, Nintendo 3DS, Wii, Wii U, and PlayStation 3.

+Related projects

 Sequel

 The third installment in the trilogy, How to Train Your Dragon: The Hidden World, was released on February 22, 2019; the release date had been changed multiple times due to various distributor changes.
 (Note: Attributed to multiple references:) DeBlois, Arnold, Powell and all of the main cast (with the exception of Miller, whose role was recast to Justin Rupple) returned for the third film, with Blanchett and Harington reprising their roles from the second.
 F. Murray Abraham joined the cast as Grimmel.

 Live-action remake

-On April 2, 2025, Universal Pictures announced a live-action remake of How to Train Your Dragon 2, which is in development, following the live-action remake of the first How to Train Your Dragon film.
-The live-action sequel is scheduled for release on June 11, 2027.
+On April 2, 2025, Universal Pictures announced a live-action remake of How to Train Your Dragon 2, following the live-action remake of the first film.
+How to Train Your Dragon 2 is scheduled for release on June 11, 2027.
+In January 2026, it was revealed that Blanchett would reprise her role as Valka, and that Ólafur Darri Ólafsson had been cast as Drago.
+Phil Dunster was later announced to have been cast as Eret.